Letermovir

 The drug was granted fast track status by the US Food and Drug Administration (FDA) and orphan drug status by the European Medicines Agency.
-It is now approved for prevention of CMV infection and disease in recipients of an allogeneic stem cell transplant.
+It is approved for prevention of CMV infection and disease in recipients of an allogeneic stem cell transplant.

 The FDA considers it to be a first-in-class medication.

 Medical use

 In the US as well as in the EU, letermovir is used for the prevention of cytomegalovirus infection and disease in adult CMV-seropositive recipients of an allogeneic stem cell transplant.
 The therapy is started shortly after the transplantation and typically lasts for 100 days.
 Although letermovir is a relatively new antiviral, CMV resistance has been documented in stem cell transplantation recipients; although rare, breakthrough infections of prophylactic treatment with letermovir underscores the ongoing selective pressure on CMV's viral evolution and its continued ability to evade therapeutic suppression through mutations in critical gene regions such as within the UL56 amplicon.